Revenue Management and Pricing 2024 Jeff McGill Student Paper Award

 There are five conditions for eligibility:

-1. Entrant must have been a student on or after January 1, 2023, and the research presented in the paper must have been conducted while the entrant was a student.
+1. The entrant must have been a student on or after January 1, 2024, and the research presented in the paper must have been conducted while the entrant was a student.

 2. The submitted paper must present original research conducted primarily by the student entrant.
-Some assistance by other individuals (such as the student's faculty advisor) is permitted, however, the entrant's primary research advisor must certify that the student's share of contribution to the paper exceeds 50%.
+Some assistance from other individuals (such as the student's faculty advisor) is permitted; however, the entrant's primary research advisor must certify that the student's share of contribution to the paper exceeds 50%.

 3. Entrants must be a member of the RMP Section on the date of submission.

-4. The paper must not have won a prize (1st-2nd) in a previous RMP dissertation or student paper competition.
+4. The paper must not have won a prize (1st-2nd) in a previous student paper competition.

 5. A student may submit at most one paper.